de-bund-bsi-tr-esor/tresor-ETSITS119512-transformator/README.md

   URL for the SAML Assertion Consumer Service endpoint.

-* `tresor.trans.client.saml-ecp-config.token-header-name`
+* `tresor.trans.client.saml-ecp-config.token-element`

-  URL for the SAML Assertion Consumer Service endpoint.
+  Qualified name of the token element in the form {NAMESPACE}LOCALPART

 * `tresor.trans.client.saml-ecp-config.user`